riccardobrasca/website/content/authors/admin/_index.md

   url: "https://www.math.univ-paris-diderot.fr/"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests are in number theory and arithmetic geometry.
 In particular I am interested in the $p$-adic aspects of the Langlands program and in the theory of $p$-adic variations of automorphic forms.
+I am also interested in formal proofs, especially Lean.

 interests:
 - Langlands program
 - Eigenvarieties
 - $p$-adic families of automorphic forms
+- Formal proofs

 education:
   courses: